xyflow/xyflow/README.md

 - `onPaneClick(event: MouseEvent)`: called when user clicks directly on the canvas
 - `onPaneContextMenu(event: MouseEvent)`: called when user does a right-click on the canvas
 - `onPaneScroll(event: WheelEvent)`: called when user scrolls pane (only works when `zoomOnScroll` is set to `false)
+- `onEdgeUpdate(oldEdge: Edge, newConnection: Connection)`: called when user press at either end of the edge and point to the target node

 #### Interaction
 - `nodesDraggable`: default: `true`.
 This applies to all nodes.
 You can also change the behavior of a specific node with the `draggable` node option